-SECTION III.
+SECTION IIL.
 MYASTHENIA GRAVIS

-The term myasthenia gravis refers to a group of B-cell mediated autoimmune disorders that profoundly affect activity at the neuromuscular junction causing variable weakness exacerbated by fatigue.
-312 Although generalized myasthenia gravis affects large motor groups and sometimes includes ocular features, ocular myasthenia gravis affects only the levator, orbicularis oculi, and the extraocular muscles.
-It is known as the great masquerader because presentation can mimic many types of incomitant strabismus with or without ptosis.
+The term myasthenia gravis refers to a group of B-cell mediated autoimmune disorders that profoundly affect activity at the neuromuscular junction causing variable weakness exacerbated by fatigue.367 Although generalized myasthenia gravis affects large motor groups and sometimes includes ocular features, ocular myasthenia gravis affects only the levator, orbicularis oculi, and the extraocular muscles.
+It can mimic many types of incomitant strabismus with or without ptosis.

 Acetylcholine is released at the neuromuscular junction at the onset of an action potential and migrates across the synapse to reach the associated striated muscle.
 Acetylcholine receptor antibodies have been demonstrated in nearly all patients with generalized myasthenia and in 40% to 77% of patients with ocular myasthenia.
-Twitch fibers in extraocular muscles are thought to be particularly susceptible to fatigue, and this characteristic as well as the fewer number of acetylcholine receptor antibodies in these muscles may be responsible for the common ocular manifestations.313
+Twitch fibers in extraocular muscles are thought to be particularly susceptible to fatigue, and this characteristic as well as the fewer number of acetylcholine receptor antibodies in these muscles may be responsible for the common ocular manifestations.368

 The patient population includes adults with myasthenia gravis without geographic or racial predilection, although this disorder occurs in children as well in the form of transient neonatal myasthenia (transplacental transmission), congenital myasthenia (not immune mediated), and juvenile autoimmune myasthenia.
-Patients are at risk for having or developing thymoma.
+Patients are at risk for having or developing a thymoma.

-- Recognize the disorder to initiate appropriate workup and referral to other subspecialties, including neurology - Ensure proper medical and surgical treatment, and initiate short-term and subsequent long-term management of associated ptosis and strabismus
+- Recognize the disorder to initiate an appropriate workup and referral to other subspecialties, including neurology - Ensure that proper medical and surgical treatment is provided, and initiate short-term and subsequent long-term management of associated ptosis and strabismus

-Thymectomy is indicated, certainly in the presence of thymoma, but also for specific age-based and immune-based characteristics for which thymectomy may substantially reduce clinical symptoms.312
+Thymectomy is indicated, certainly in the presence of thymoma but also for specific age-based and immunebased characteristics for which it may substantially reduce clinical symptoms.367

-The incidence ranges from 0.04 to 5/100,000 per year, and prevalence estimates are 0.5 to 12.5/100,000 per year.314
+The incidence ranges from 0.04 to 5/100,000 per year, and prevalence estimates are 0.5 to 12.5/100,000 per year.369

-There is increased risk for myasthenia gravis in the presence of autoimmune thyroid disease and thymoma.315
+There is increased risk for myasthenia gravis in the presence of autoimmune thyroid disease and thymoma.370

 Onset in adults is usually in the third to fourth decade of life but sometimes much later in males.
-If the disorder is generalized, it may involve bulbar, limb, and respiratory muscles, which can lead to life threatening respiratory failure.
-Fifty percent of patients with myasthenia present with ocular symptoms only (typically ptosis and variable strabismus and diplopia), and of these 50% to 80% develop generalized systemic myasthenia within a few years.
-316,317
+If the disorder is generalized, it may involve bulbar, limb, and respiratory muscles, which can lead to life-threatening respiratory failure.
+Fifty percent of patients with myasthenia present with ocular symptoms only (typically ptosis and variable strabismus and diplopia), and 50% to 80% of these patients develop generalized systemic myasthenia within a few years.^{371, 372}